amoh-godwin/Articulae/mds/educative/layouts/gridLayout.md

 }
 ```

-The `flow` property controls how Items are laid out in the GridLayout.
+The `flow` property controls how Items are laid out in the `GridLayout`.
 Whether they are laid out from left to right or from top to bottom.
 The default is that items are laid out from left to right.
 Also the `GridLayout` is controlled by setting the `columns` property because `flow` is set to `GridLayout.LeftToRight`.
 If the `flow` is set to `GridLayout.TopToBottom`, then the `GridLayout` will be controlled by the `rows` property.

 In the code below we set `flow` to `GridLayout.TopToBottom` in **line 13**.